 Castles

-If you have enough energy and time to go a bit further than Lviv, stake out a day for visiting these castles in Lviv suburb.
+If you have enough energy and time to go a bit further than Lviv, take out a day for visiting these castles in the Lviv suburb.
 You can go to all of them in one day.
-It is traditional, but really attractive touristic route.
+It is a traditional, but really attractive tourist route.
 Order the special tour if you don’t want to deal with transportation.
 There are a lot of such offers on the internet.
 Just google it!

 This place was called French Versailles among Lviv citizens.
 It was built in the 17th century for Polish hetman Stanisław Koniecpolski.
-There is also a wonderful park here, where you can walk with pleasure.
-Now it is in the process of renewal, but you still can visit this castle.
+There is also a wonderful park here, where you can enjoy a walk.
+Now it is in the process of renovation, but you can still visit it.

 Where: село Підгірці (Pidgirtsi village)